top of page

 Intensive Services Lead

-Elizabeth (Beth) Brannan, M.D. is a child & adolescent psychiatrist and pediatrician in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
+Elizabeth (Beth) Brannan, M.D. is a child and adolescent psychiatrist and pediatrician in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
 Dr. Brannan grew up in California but has called Rhode Island home since 2010.
-After completing her BA in human biology at Stanford University and her M.D. at University of California Davis School of Medicine, she moved to RI for a combined residency in pediatrics, general psychiatry, and child & adolescent psychiatry (the Triple Board Program).
+After completing her B.A. degree in human biology at Stanford University and her M.D. at University of California Davis School of Medicine, she moved to RI for a combined residency in pediatrics, general psychiatry, and child and adolescent psychiatry (the Triple Board Program).
 Upon completion of residency, she joined the PARC intensive program as a staff psychiatrist in 2015 and held leadership roles in training and community engagement prior to assuming the role of intensive services lead in December 2024.
 In addition to finding deep joy and meaning in her work helping kids and families do hard things and build big, beautiful lives while having anxiety and/or OCD, her second professional love is education.
 She is an associate professor (clinician educator) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University and served as the associate program director of the Child & Adolescent Psychiatry Fellowship and Triple Board Residency Programs from 2020-23.
 As a medical educator, she has created and facilitated seminars for all levels of medical learners on topics including professional identity formation, anti-racism and cultural responsiveness in child psychiatry, and evidence-based treatment of pediatric anxiety and OCD in specialty and primary care settings.
 She is also active in medical school and hospital-level anti-racism and health equity initiatives.
 When she’s not at work, Dr. Brannan loves spending time with her daughter and family, being outdoors walking or bike riding, taking weekend trips all over New England, and visiting her friends and family on the West Coast.
 In service of living an exposure lifestyle as a recovering perfectionist, she’s also learning to play the guitar, is not very good at it, and is doing it anyway (or trying at least)!

 Amy Egolf, M.D.